top of page

 C TEAM COACH

-2023 will mark Taylor’s first year coaching for Prairie after lettering her sophomore and junior year in addition to being named captain her senior year.
+2024 will mark Taylor’s second year coaching for Prairie after a successful first season back with the program as a coach in 2023.
+As a Prairie student athlete, Taylor lettered her sophomore and junior year in addition to being named captain her senior year.
 It is an exciting and great opportunity to give back to the program that gave her so much in return.
 Taylor grew up in Brush Prairie, WA where she attended Prairie High School and found her love of volleyball.
 Taylor was a four sport athlete playing golf, softball, basketball, and volleyball.
 Her senior year she was a leader and captain of the varsity volleyball team.
 During that time she completed her general associate's degree through the running start program at Clark.
 Along with high school volleyball experience, she played 7 years of club in which she gained a lot of experience traveling all over the west coast playing volleyball.

 Taylor is currently a pre-nursing student at Clark College.
 She then plans to continue her studies at a four year college in Portland this next year.
 Earlier this year she spent time overseas studying abroad in 11 different countries with Semester At Sea, living out her “Suite Life on Deck” dream!
 In her spare time she enjoys reading, traveling, going to concerts and just being outdoors.
 Her summers are spent by the water and winters up in the mountains.
 Taylor is a country girl at heart but isn't afraid to get dressed up and enjoy the things that the big city has to offer.
 You can often find her chasing the next great concert or an adventure that will leave you speechless.